-Discard DHCPv4 Client-Server message messages whose source IP address is neither all zeros nor bound with the corresponding binding anchor in the BST.
+DHCPv4 Client-Server messages where source IP address is neither all zeros nor bound with the corresponding binding anchor in the BST MUST be discarded.

-Discard DHCPv6 Client-Server message messages whose source IP address is neither a link-local address nor bound with the corresponding binding anchor in the BST.
+DHCPv6 Client-Server messages where source IP address is neither a link-local address nor bound with the corresponding binding anchor in the BST MUST be discarded.

-Discard NDP messages whose source IP address is neither a link-local address nor bound with the corresponding binding anchor.
-Especially, discard NA message whose target address is neither a link-local address nor bound with the corresponding binding anchor.
+NDP messages where source IP address is neither a link-local address nor bound with the corresponding binding anchor MUST be discarded.

+NA messages where target address is neither a link-local address nor bound with the corresponding binding anchor MUST be discarded.

-Discard ARP messages whose protocol is IP and sender protocol address is neither all zeros address nor bound with the corresponding binding anchor.
-Especially, discard ARP Reply messages whose target protocol address is not bound with the corresponding binding anchor.
+ARP messages where protocol is IP and sender protocol address is neither all zeros address nor bound with the corresponding binding anchor MUST be discarded.

+ARP Reply messages where target protocol address is not bound with the corresponding binding anchor MUST be discarded.